 Basing its values on evidence and experience, with the citizen at its centre, the Strategy may be considered as a platform for partnership and collaboration for health.
 The engagement of society is a central aspect of the Strategy planning, development, implementation and monitoring of both its implementation and successfulness in realizing the defined aims at all levels.
 Furthermore, the Strategy provides the basis for empowerment of each individual, of citizens, consumers and patients as well as of health professionals and other experts as crucial factors for an improved health outcome.

 The NHS recognizes this need and enables initiation and establishment of creative partnerships for health for specific activities towards the realization of the vision and goals of the Strategy.
-The Ministry of Health plays a key role and holds decision making power and mandate in coordinating these partnerships for operationally efficient, timely, harmonized and coordinated implementation of activities and achievement of the vision and goals of the Strategy.
+The Ministry of Health plays a key role in coordinating these partnerships for operationally efficient, timely, harmonized and coordinated implementation of activities and achievement of the vision and goals of the Strategy, in a close cooperation with other government agencies, NGOs and businesses, local governments and religious communities.

 IV.5.
 Funding the Strategy